dnsimple/dnsimple-developer/content/v2/certificates.markdown

 The name of the certificate will be `www.example.com`, which is valid both for `https://example.com` and `https://www.example.com`.

 You can choose a **custom name** (like `api`), which is valid only for `https://api.example.com`.
-Custom name requires a subscription to Professional or a Business plan.
+Custom names require a subscription to a Professional or Business plan.

 ### Alternate names

 A certificate can be purchased for multiple subdomains.
 We call them _alternate names_ or [Subject Alternative Name (SAN)](https://support.dnsimple.com/articles/what-is-ssl-san/).

-By default a certificate doesn't have alternate names.
+By default a certificate does not have alternate names.

-You can purchase a single certificate for both `https://docs.example.com` and `https://status.example.com`, alongside with `https://example.com`.
+You can purchase a single certificate for both `https://docs.example.com` and `https://status.example.com`, alongside  `https://example.com`.

-Alternate names require a subscription to Professional or a Business plan.
+Alternate names require a subscription to a Professional or Business plan.

 ### Auto renewal

-By default a certificate isn't auto-renewed when it expires.
+By default a certificate is not auto-renewed when it expires.

-If that is your case, you must [manually renew](#letsencrypt-purchase-renewal) the certificate.
+Certificates with auto-renewal disabled may be [renewed manually](#letsencrypt-purchase-renewal).

-Otherwise you can **purchase the certificate once** and then let the system automatically renew it before it expires.
+You may also **purchase the certificate once** and select the auto-renewal option.
+With auto-renewal enabled, our system automatically renews a certificate before it expires.
+Notification for renewed certificates are sent via email and a webhook is fired when a new certificate is available.
 You will still have to install the renewed certificate.

 ### Parameters